-History of WaistBeads
+History of Waist Beads

 The color patterns and the reasons for wearing them bear an even greater myriad of meanings, a modicum of mystery and folklore.
-While the practice dates back centuries in various regions of Africa, it is even depicted in Egyptian hieroglyphics and taking on different interpretations in other cultures.
+While the practice dates back centuries in various regions of Africa, it is even depicted in Egyptian hieroglyphics and takes on different interpretations in other cultures.
 It has become increasingly popular in the United States during the past couple of years.
 Now waist beads are often sold at house parties and bridal showers.
-A sign that they clearly taken on trend status in American culture.
-I have women who get one strand then quickly come back for more.
+A sign that they have clearly taken on-trend status in American culture.
+I have women who get one strand and then quickly come back for more.
 A big reason for the modern popularity of waist beads is the sense of empowerment they provide over an area of the female form that is often a source of physical discomfort or embarrassment over extra pounds.
 Most women have issues with their middle section, and the last thing they want to do is draw more attention to that area.
 However, putting on something very beautiful and adorning around that area makes you feel sexy and builds a strong feeling of confidence no matter your size.
-We sell beads to women with waistlines from 20 to 65 inches and of all ages.
+We sell beads to women with waistlines from 20 to 55 – 65 inches and of all ages.

 Historians believe the African tradition of waist beads may have originated among the Yoruba tribes, now mainly in Nigeria.
 But the practice is also seen in West Africa, notably Ghana, where the beads signify wealth and aristocracy, as well as femininity.
-Waist beads are also found in other cultures, and while African, Indian and Islamic women typically keep them under wraps, some display the beads over their clothes or on bare midriffs, such as belly dancers in Eastern cultures.
+Waist beads are also found in other cultures, and while African, Indian, and Islamic women typically keep them under wraps, some display the beads over their clothes or on bare midriffs, such as belly dancers in Eastern cultures.